 When a compliance issue (or suspected) is detected, such as violation of applicable laws and regulations or Hulic's code of conduct, the issue is immediately reported to a compliance officer or to the department in charge of compliance and the senior executive managing officer in charge of compliance by a compliance manager.
 The facts are investigated as necessary and necessary measures are taken to determine the causes and prevent recurrence.
-Hulic Group companies also implement the similar and new hires as well as external training for newly appointed officers, including at affiliated companies.
-In addition, in FY2021 we provided information security measures and labor management training during working from home.
+Hulic Group companies also implement the similar measures and report to the Company.